Thai salad with glutenfree rice noodles, red cabbage, carrots and peas

 • Prepare the noodles (or spaghetti) according to the instructions in the package.
 When cooked, rinse with cold water, let cool, and tap dry with paper towels.

-• Grate the cabbage and the carrots.
+• Slice the cabbage with the mandoline and grate the carrots.

-• Mix the dressing through the spaghetti.
+• Mix the tahini, coconut aminos, honey or maple syrup and sesame oil through the spaghetti.

 • Mix up all the veggies.
 I find this works best by hand.